What is a palletizer? Understanding its benefits and types (2025 guide)

 3. What types of palletizers exist?

-The main types of palletizers include mechanical, robotic, collaborative, and hybrid systems.
-Mechanical palletizers use layer-forming tables, whereas robotic and cobot palletizers rely on programmable arms for flexibility, a compact footprint, and faster changeovers.
+Common palletizer types include mechanical, robotic, collaborative, and hybrid systems.
+Mechanical palletizers use layer-forming tables and work best for uniform products.
+Robotic and cobot palletizers rely on programmable arms for flexibility, compact footprints, and faster changeovers between different products.

 4. How much does a palletizer cost?